Supermarkets are being urged to create a plastic-free aisle in every store to prevent tons of waste packaging ending up in the world’s oceans.

 But the move has drawn criticism from different corners of the packaging industry.

-Barry Turner, Director of Plastics and Flexible Packaging at the British Plastics Federation, said: Customers and retailers should continue benefitting from the numerous technical and environmental advantages of plastic packaging before ensuring it is recycled.
+Barry Turner, Director of Plastics and Flexible Packaging at the British Plastics Federation, said: Customers and retailers should continue benefiting from the numerous technical and environmental advantages of plastic packaging before ensuring it is recycled.
 In addition, everyone needs to continue to take action to prevent littering and to prevent plastic from finding its way into our oceans.

 He also pointed out that in many cases, plastic packaging is used because it has a smaller environmental impact than other materials.